nazeeruddin7167/GestureControl/README.md

 Mouse controller - move, click, double click the mouse using gesture

-I have made a module name HandModule which tracs the hand using MEDIAPIPE.
+I have made a module name HandModule which tracks the hand gesture using MEDIAPIPE library.
 I have imported this module in all the 3 projects